DiegoSenaa/vagrant-templates/python3/README.md

 ## About <a name = "about"></a>

-This repository create a vagrant box with Python3 on OS.
+This repository create a vagrant box with Python3 on Ubuntu, python 3.9 as default.

 ### Prerequisites